misterbuckley/vim-definitive/README.md

 - Ruby
 - Vimscript

+`g:definitive_root_markers` is the list of project root directory markers.
+These are files or directories which typically mark the root directory of a given project. vim-definitive uses this list to determine where it should be looking when it is searching for definitions.
+Common examples include .git or .hg directories or a Makefile, Gemfile, or Pipfile, and so on.
+You can extend this list as follows:

+    let g:definitive_root_markers = {
+          \ 'all': [ '.git', '.gitignore', '.hg', '.hgignore', 'Makefile' ],
+          \ 'javascript': [ 'package.json' ]
+          \}

+Note that this is filetype-specific, and that vim-definitive will search first for those files listed for the current filetype, and then for any listed under 'all'.

+Also note that your extensions will overwrite the defaults for that filetype.
+For example, the default for javascript is to look for package.json, so if you did something like `javascript: [ 'node_modules' ]`, vim-definitive would no longer look for the package.json file.

 `g:definitive_jump_to_first_match` determines when vim-definitive will jump to the first match found

 If 2, always jump to the first match found.
 If 1, only jump to the first match found if there is only a single match.
 If 0, never jump to the first match found. (default: 1)